hknakn/Tours-Website/README.md

 # Demo

-You can find live demo here[here](https://tours-landing-page.netlify.com/).
+You can find live demo [here](https://tours-landing-page.netlify.com/).

 # How To Use

-Just clone project and open in the editor.
+Just clone project to your computer and open in the editor.
 Then you can edit it like however you want.